labcoatgirl/CrisprSgRNAFinder/scratch_code/README.md

   * ~~Calculate the GC contents (use GetGCPercentage function from DNAStuff module)~~

 3. Write the function to evaluate the sgRNA sequence
+  * How to update via the reference of the Array of Hash?
-  * Query GGGenome (without miss-match) -> get perfect match sequence number
+  * write the module to Query GGGenome (without miss-match)
+  *